Jad Shwery: Musical career

 Right after his university years in ALBA academie libanaise des beaux-arts and La Sorbonne Nouvelle Paris 3, Jad participated in The Studio El Fan contest of 2002 and won the first prize in the directing category for the music video he directed of "Ya Mustafa" by Reeda Butros.

-In 2004, Jad wrote his first song "aollak eh" and shot its video.
+In 2004, Jad wrote his first song "a2olak eh" and shot its video.
 The song was a strong club hit that flew to the top of many charts around the Arab world.
 Jad's success caused some controversy because of the new style it introduced but many doors opened for him as he was asked to direct some videos as well as produce and write other artists' records.
 But most importantly Jad got offered a record deal by Melody music and became managed by Melody artist management.

-His follow-up record "Oully Ezay" proved to be an even bigger hit, and Jad started performing all over the Arab world.
+His follow-up record "2olly Ezay" proved to be an even bigger hit, and Jad started performing all over the Arab world.
 His first album El Mouftah came next, gathering all the previous hits along with "Banadeelak" that took the Arabic charts by storm.
 His biggest hit was yet to come.
 "Warrini", a duet with Malak el Nasser became one of the most popular songs of 2006 in many countries in the Middle East.
 He has introduced many things to the Arabic pop industry as he was the first male artist to do a choreographed dance during his performances or put Arabic rapping into the mainstream.

 In April 2009, Jad released his single "Funky Arabs" to be the first single off his English album.
 The controversy regarding the video has been running ever since, especially on YouTube, but it did not stop the video from being broadcast on BNN in the Netherlands, as well as being selected in the Arab film festival in Parramatta, New South Wales, Australia.
 Later on that year he released "Wala Awel" followed up by "Ghaly" as the first songs from his second Arabic album.
 The video was shot in Paris, London, New York and Disneyland with the help of Jad's brother and sister Ralph and Ingrid Choueiri.